-The Authority originally entered into a 19 year interest rate swap agreement for the entire amount of the 2008 B Bonds, and as part of the issuance of the 2011 ABCD Bonds, the swap agreement was amended and remains in effect, but the notional amount of the swap is based on the notional amount of the 2008 B Bonds.
+The Authority originally entered into a 19 year interest rate swap agreement for the entire amount of the 2008B Bonds, and as part of the issuance of the 2011 ABCD Bonds, the swap agreement was amended and remains in effect, but the notional amount of the swap is based on the notional amount of the 2008 B Bonds.
+The interest rate swap agreement remains outstanding after the refunding and issuance of the 2013 Bonds, and the notional amount of the swap continues to be based on the notional amount of the 2008B Bonds.
 The combination of the variable rate bonds and the floating rate swap creates a synthetic fixed-rate debt for the Authority.
-The synthetic fixed rate for the A and B Bonds at June 30, 2012 was 3.39% and the rate for the D Bonds was 1.012%.
+The synthetic fixed rate for the 2011 C and 2013 Bonds at June 30, 2013 was 4.05%.